PhysicalBit7/notes/docs/OOP/34_Multiway_Trees.md

         + If there is a left or right sibling that is over half-full, the keys are redistributed by moving the separator key from the parent down, then picking a new separator as the middle value from both nodes.
         + If all siblings are only exactly half-full, then the leaf is merged with a sibling, and the separating value from the parent is moved down to the new node (deleting it from the parent).
         + This may cause a chain-reaction if the parent underflows.
-    - .small[A special case exists if the parent is the root with only one key.
+    - A special case exists if the parent is the root with only one key.
 The nodes are merged into the parent's location and the two leaf nodes are discarded. (height decreases one level).]

 ---

 ## Delete from a B-Tree

 * Deleting from a non-leaf: \
-.small[_Could cause problems with the organization of the tree, so it is avoided by reducing to deleting from a leaf_]
+_Could cause problems with the organization of the tree, so it is avoided by reducing to deleting from a leaf_]
     - Find the leaf with the immediate predecessor (or successor) of the value you are deleting.
     - Copy the value of the predecessor to the "victim"'s location.
     - Delete the predecessor from the leaf.